Whiteknight/whiteknight.github.com/_posts/2011-04-11-gsoc_proposals.md

 Some people do it the other way.
 Write code, then write a test to prove it works.
 Write the code, write a test.
 Repeat.

+Get your bugs involved too.
+If you find and fix a bug, write a test to prove that it is fixed and that it never comes back.
+This can be part of the fixing process, a passing test is proof that the bug is fixed.

 Some people get documentation into the mix as well.
 Each week, write draft documentation for the features you are going to work on that week.
 This makes sure you have an idea in mind and have planned how it is going to work.
 Then,